 Erlanger Western Carolina Hospital Leadership

-Chief Financial Officer, Erlanger Western Carolina Hospital
+Vice President and Chief Executive Officer, Erlanger Western Carolina Hospital and Erlanger Bledsoe Hospital

 Teresa Bowleg, MSN, RN

-Chief Nursing Officer, Erlanger Western Carolina Hospital
+Director of Operations and Associate Chief Nursing Officer, Erlanger Western Carolina Hospital

 Prior to joining EWCH, Bowleg served as Carolinas Health Care System’s chief nurse executive at Murphy Medical Center.